wkumari/draft-wkumari-dnsop-hammer/README.md

    Large resolving platforms are often composed of a set of independent resolving nodes.
 The traffic is usually load balanced based on the query source IP addresses.
 This results in most popular FQDNs being resolved independently by all nodes.
-First this increases the number of end users who may experience unnecessary latency.
+This increases the number of end users who may experience unnecessary latency.
 Also, when DNSSEC is used, all nodes independently perform signature check operations, possibly resulting in high loads on the authoritative server.

    The challenge these large DNSSEC resolving platforms have to overcome is to provide a uniform distribution of the nodes given that end user